From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Discussion

-\emph{Future work}.
-The graph index, rich text annotations, and hierarchical community structure supporting the current Graph RAG approach offer many possibilities for refinement and adaptation.
-This includes RAG approaches that operate in a more local manner, via embedding-based matching of user queries and graph annotations, as well as the possibility of hybrid RAG schemes that combine embedding-based matching against community reports before employing our map-reduce summarization mechanisms.
-This ``roll-up'' operation could also be extended across more levels of the community hierarchy, as well as implemented as a more exploratory ``drill down'' mechanism that follows the information scent contained in higher-level community summaries.
+The graph index, rich text annotations, and hierarchical community structure supporting the current GraphRAG approach offer many possibilities for refinement and adaptation.
+This includes RAG approaches that operate in a more local manner, via embedding-based matching of user queries and graph annotations.
+In particular, we see potential in hybrid RAG schemes that combine embedding-based matching with just-in-time community report generation before employing our map-reduce summarization mechanisms.
+This ``roll-up'' approach could also be extended across multiple levels of the community hierarchy, as well as implemented as a more exploratory ``drill down'' mechanism that follows the information scent contained in higher-level community summaries.

+\emph{Broader impacts}.
+As a mechanism for question answering over large document collections, there are risks to downstream sensemaking and decision-making tasks if the generated answers do not accurately represent the source data.
+System use should be accompanied by clear disclosures of AI use and the potential for errors in outputs.
+Compared to vector RAG, however, GraphRAG shows promise as a way to mitigate these downstream risks for questions of a global nature, which might otherwise be answered by samples of retrieved facts falsely presented as global summaries.